cloudfoundry/summit-hands-on-labs/the-hague-2019/keptn-deploy/README.md

     deployment_strategy: "direct"
 ```

 1. Create a new project for your app using the `keptn create project` command.
-In this example, the project is called *keptn-hol* and please add your initials, e.g.: *keptn-hol-jb*
+In this example, the project is called *keptn-hol* and please add your initials or number, e.g.: *keptn-hol-jb*

     ```console
     cat shipyard.yml
+    ```

+    ```console
     ./keptn create project keptn-hol-jb shipyard.yml
     ```